-At that time Mary Bone came to Rome.
+At that time Mary Adshead Bone came to Rome.
 Excellent painter recommended by production, his arrival was gratefully welcomed.
 The task would be done faster working together.
 Autumn was approaching.
 The first assigned shooting in Cinecittà was over, and later, in August they will come to Astura Tower.

 On that date we were ready.
 Even filmed two tests, confirming that everything fits perfectly, with small corrections.

-Meanwhile two unforeseen events entangle it.
+Meanwhile, two unforeseen events entangle it.

-First Cinecitta´s work extended much longer that was scheduled, and when all production team was already ready to go to Torre Astura, it started raining.
+First Cinecitta ´s work extended much longer than was scheduled, and when all production team was already ready to go to Torre Astura, it started raining.
 Autumn came earlier than expected.
-Also came news of Elizabeth Taylor caught cold in August, it was confirmed a few days later that she was seriously ill.
+Also came news of Elizabeth Taylor caught a cold in August, it was confirmed a few days later that she was seriously ill.
 There was no doubt that with that cold atmosphere she couldn’t play wearing those light Cleopatra’s costumes.

 It was decided to wait until the spring.
-Our carefully painted windows were surrounded by a plastic curtains.
+Our carefully painted windows were surrounded by plastic curtains.

-Mary Bone returned to London, and I had other works to do and , I forgot about Cleopatra for a while.
+Mary Bone returned to London, and I had other works to do and, I forgot about Cleopatra for a while.

-At April, when the sun was hard and jolly following spring I suddenly was called by the artistic director to come to Astura Tower.
+In April, when the sun was hard and jolly following spring I suddenly was called by the artistic director to come to Astura Tower.
 I thought probably during the winter our painting may have been damaged.

 He told me- which glass survived the winter very well, the problem is much more serious when I climbed the stairs leading to the platform.

-In late summer in Italy autumn air is so immersed in the sea wet fog that you can not see the distant Apennines.
+In late summer in Italy, autumn air is so immersed in the sea wet fog that you cannot see the distant Apennines.
 At the spring under the influence of strong northerly winds, the air is clean and our Alexandria became a mountain town.

 There is no other way unless to repaint it.
 The director and the stars, Elizabeth Taylor and Richard Burton they climbed to the platform to see the effect on our windows.